Mother's Day 2014. Thanks, Son

 I saw a place to sit and made my way to the pew.
 Just as I got there, and as I was getting seated, I turned and there in the aisle stood my eldest son, Scott, He was dressed up, in a suit and tie and stood there holding a lavender tulip.
 Lavender because he knows how much I love lavender and the tulip because I love those too.

 He was by himself.
 No Kathleen and no grandsons.
-He came alone to be with me, at Mass, on Mother's Day.
+He came alone to be with me, his Mom, at Mass, on Mother's Day.

 I dont think I have to tell anyone about the lump in my throat or the tears stinging my eyes.

 We go thru this business of parenting making mistakes, kicking ourselves in the butt for this screw-up and that screw-up and wondering how in the world these kids can ever possibly turn out to be decent adults.
 We spend hours reading books on how to do it and we do everything we can think to do in order to be good and decent parents.
 We read to them.
 We play games with them.
 We teach them how to cook, how to do laundry, how to plant flowers.
 We go to school events.
 We go to their games.
 We yell and cheer and get excited for them.
 We hold their hands thru all of their life's highs and lows and we are always there to listen to them and help them.
 Yet there is always that nagging, little voice inside all of us reminding us that we could have done it better.